Where your money goes

 To provide free books for schools

 For many schools financial constraints limit library stock.
-So we've joined forces with Scholastic Book Clubs to offer free books to all schools who run a Readathon – to the value of 20 per cent of the sponsorship each school raises.
+So we've joined forces with Scholastic Book Clubs to offer free books to all schools who run a Readathon – to the value of 20% of the sponsorship each school raises.

-Schools may also opt to donate their free book voucher to ReadWell so that we can buy books on their behalf for seriously ill children.
+Schools may also opt to donate their free book voucher to ReadWell so that we can buy books on their behalf for seriously ill children in hospitals up and down the country.